Native Bridge to Success Program

 faculty, and support services while meeting other students and building skills

 for success.
-The four-day residential program occurs the week before the fall
+The four-day residential program occurs one week before the fall

 Students are also paired with a peer